 Porcupine Mountains Wilderness State Park

-The Lake of the Clouds Overlook, accessible by foot, wheelchair or motorized cart.
-Beautiful spring through fall, this mountain vantage point tops the national leaf-peeping charts each autumn.
+The Lake of the Clouds Overlook offers an eagle-eye view of this picturesque lake.
+Once you park the car, you can reach the overlook by foot or wheelchair.
+This mountain vantage point is beautiful spring through fall, but it tops the national leaf-peeping charts each autumn.
 Hikers and anglers (catch-and-release only) can reach the Lake of the Clouds below on the Big Carp River and Escarpment Trails.

 Summit Peak Observation Tower is another sky-high-view destination.
 This one requires climbing 50 steps to look out from your 2,000-feet-above-sea-level perch.
 Just as at Copper Peak, you can see Wisconsin’s Apostle Islands, Isle Royale and miles of Lake Superior.
 This is also a fall color tour must-stop.